solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 represent accounts.
 For a state-compressed program, however, the focus shifts to defining types that align with the Merkle tree structure.

-In state compression, your on-chain account will primarily store the Merkle tree.
+In state compression, your onchain account will primarily store the Merkle tree.
 The more practical data schema will be serialized and logged to the Noop program for easier access and management.